ssbc/ssb-encryption-format/README.md

 ### `name`

 A **string** to name this format.
 Try to use computer-friendly names, not human-friendly names.
-Avoid spaces, and prefer lowercase and short unique names.
+Avoid spaces and select short unique names.

-### `suffix`

-A **string** to append to the ciphertexts when they are base64-stringified.
-Do **NOT** include a dot here, use only lowercase alphanumeric characters that make up a computer-friendly name.
+The name will also be appended to the ciphertexts when they are base64-stringified.
+Do **NOT** include a dot in the name, use only lowercase alphanumeric characters.

 ### `setup(config, cb)`